romshark/Go-1-2-Proposal---Immutability/README.md

   caller the permission to modify the object we returned.
 - When declaring a **variable** we have to know, whether we want to change it in this context.
-- When declaring a **function receiver** we have to know, whether this function will change anything inside the receiver.
+- When declaring a **function-receiver** we have to know, whether this function will change anything inside the receiver.
 - When declaring an **interface method** we have to know, whether this method should not change the state of the object implementing this interface.